by Yvonne Freeman, Director of CCAP

-This day was organised by Canterbury Improvement District (BIDP).
-A celebration of local businesses committed to reducing carbon emissions, addressing climate change and promoting biodiversity with the launch of new trials.
-The Foundry Brew Pub in Canterbury kindly hosted the event.
+The event was a celebration of local businesses committed to reducing carbon emissions, addressing climate change and promoting biodiversity with the launch of new trials.
+The Foundry Brew Pub in Canterbury kindly provided the venue and refreshments.
 Business support events also took place for those starting the journey towards a net zero economy.

 Lisa Carlson – Chief Executive of Canterbury Business Improvement District (BID) speaking to the attendees about Climate Action initiatives amongst business in Canterbury at the event at the Foundry.